Thomas F. McManus

 Thomas Francis McManus (September 11, 1856 – November 14, 1938) was a fish merchant who became a naval architect, who introduced a shortened bowsprit and long stern overhang to make his vessels faster.
 He was well known for revolutionizing the Gloucester fishing schooner.
-He made the fastest vessels of their type in the world, and was honored on two continents for his skill as a naval architect.
+He made the fastest vessels of their type in the world.
 He became known as the "Father of the Fishermen's Races."
 500 fishing schooners used his designs to improve speed.
-He was a friend of Sir Thomas Lipton and President Theodore Roosevelt.
+He was a friend of Sir Thomas Lipton and US President Theodore Roosevelt.

 Family

 McManus was born in the North End of Boston, Massachusetts, US on September 11, 1856, one of five children of John H. McManus, (1822-1893), an Irish-born sailmaker from Fingal, and Margaret "Meg" Harriet Sweetman (1829-1884).
 The couple were married on May 26, 1853, in Boston.
 John McManus' parents, Charles McManus and Ann Herbert, brought the family to America during the 1846 sailing season.